 Q. What do I need to do to get Microsoft Word on a new laptop?

 A. Microsoft’s word-processing application, Word, is typically not included with most laptops.
-To install it, you’ll need to purchase a copy from Microsoft or an authorized vendor, then download the software setup file.
+To install it, you’ll need to get a copy from Microsoft or an authorized vendor, then download the software setup file.
 Microsoft also offers web-based options known as Office Online and Office 365.
-But before you make a purchase, check with your college’s IT department.
+Before you make a choice, check with your college’s IT department.
 In many situations, colleges are able to provide free copies of Microsoft applications to registered students.

 Q. How big of a hard drive will I need if I want a laptop that will last through college?